Diving Zanzibar & Pemba: the Best Scuba in Tanzania

 Pemba Island Trees Vegetation

-Its offshore islets though are pure uncontaminated tropical paradises, and the surrounding coral reefs are among the top 10 in the world.
-Pemba is probably the best spot for diving in East Africa.
+Its offshore islets, though, are pure uncontaminated tropical paradises, and the surrounding coral reefs are among the top 10 in the world.
+Pemba is probably the best diving spot in East Africa.

 Diving in Zanzibar/Unguja